telosnetwork/telos-docs/docs/zero/about/network_peer_protocol.md

 ### 2.2.
 Chain Controller

 The Chain Controller manages the basic operations on blocks and transactions that change the local chain state, such as validating and executing transactions, pushing blocks, etc. The Chain Controller receives commands from the Net Plugin and dispatches the proper operation on a block or a transaction based on the network message received by the Net Plugin.
-The network messages are exchanged continuously between the EOSIO nodes as they communicate with each other to sync the state of blocks and transactions.
+The network messages are exchanged continuously between the Antelope nodes as they communicate with each other to sync the state of blocks and transactions.

 #### 2.2.1.
 Fork Database